Video: Cops beat up black man who didn’t stop at a red light | World

 Police officers in the city of Oakland, in the US state of Tennesee, were filmed kicking the door of a house, breaking into the place and beating a 25-year-old man in black, last Saturday (16).
 The victim has been identified as Brandon Calloway.
 The arrest and beating of Callloway reverberated on social media on Wednesday (20), after the young man’s girlfriend shared a video that recorded the police action.

 The footage shows officers kicking in the door of Calloway’s father’s house, where he had run, and using an electroshock gun and a baton to arrest him.
-The girlfriend’s voice can be heard from inside the house, shouting: “Stop, stop, Brandon, Brandon, stop!
+The girlfriend’s voice can be heard, screaming from inside the house: “Stop, stop, Brandon, Brandon, stop!
 Stop hitting him!”
 The woman even questions the reason for the aggression, since, according to her, the young man did not have a weapon.

 At one point, Calloway is knocked to the ground by one of the agents, who puts his foot on his head.